 Ann D. Pickard retired from Royal Dutch Shell plc ("Shell") on February 1, 2016.
 Ms. Pickard held numerous positions of increasing responsibility during her 15-year tenure with Shell.
-She last served as Executive Vice President, Arctic and was responsible for Shell's Arctic exploration efforts.
-This followed three successful years as Executive Vice President of Shell's Exploration and Production business and Country Chair of Shell in Australia where she oversaw Gas Commercialization, Manufacturing, Chemicals, Supply and Distribution, Retail, Lubricants, Trading and Shipping, and Alternative Energy.
+She last served as Executive Vice President, Arctic, and was responsible for Shell's Arctic exploration efforts.
+This followed three successful years as Executive Vice President of Shell's Exploration and Production business and Country Chair of Shell in Australia, where she oversaw Gas Commercialization, Manufacturing, Chemicals, Supply and Distribution, Retail, Lubricants, Trading and Shipping, and Alternative Energy.
 Ms. Pickard was previously Shell's Regional Executive Vice President for Sub Saharan Africa.
-Based in Lagos, Nigeria, she was accountable for Shell's Exploration & Production, Natural Gas, and Liquefied Natural Gas (LNG) activities in the region.
-Before that, Ms. Pickard was Director, Global Businesses and Strategy and a member of the Shell Gas & Power Executive Committee with responsibility for Global LNG, Power, and Gas & Power Strategy.
+Based in Lagos, Nigeria, she was accountable for Shell's Exploration and Production, Natural Gas, and Liquefied Natural Gas (LNG) activities in the region.
+Before that, Ms. Pickard was Director, Global Businesses and Strategy, and a member of the Shell Gas & Power Executive Committee with responsibility for Global LNG, Power, and Gas and Power Strategy.
 Ms. Pickard joined Shell in 2000 after an 11-year tenure with Mobil prior to its merger with Exxon.
-Ms. Pickard has significant business experience throughout South America, Australia, the countries of the former Soviet Union, the Middle East, and Africa.
+Ms. Pickard has significant business experience throughout South America, Australia, the countries of the former Soviet Union, the Middle East and Africa.

-Ms. Pickard is a director of Noble Corporation plc, where she serves as Chairman of the Sustainability Committee and a member of the Audit Committee, Woodside Petroleum Ltd., where she serves as Chairman of the Sustainability Committee, and The University of Wyoming Foundation, where she serves as a member of the Budget/Audit Committee.
+Ms. Pickard is a director of Noble Corporation plc, where she serves as Chairman of the Sustainability Committee; a member of the Audit Committee, Woodside Petroleum Ltd., where she serves as Chairman of the Sustainability Committee; and member of The University of Wyoming Foundation, where she serves in the Budget/Audit Committee.
 In addition, Ms. Pickard is a member of Chief Executive Women.
 She was a member of the Advisory Council of the Eurasia Foundation and Global Agenda Council on the Arctic for the World Economic Forum.
 Ms. Pickard also served on the Board of Advisors of Catalyst and was a director of Westpac Banking Corporation.

 Ms. Pickard joined the KBR Board in December 2015.
 She is the Chairman of the Sustainability & Corporate Responsibility Committee and a member of the Compensation Committee.